Hyperdock- 1 min

 The Missing Link

-There exists many great machine learning frameworks such as Tensorflow and PyTorch.
-However creating and training the model is just one side of the coin.
+There exist many great machine learning frameworks such as Tensorflow and PyTorch.
+However, creating and training the model is just one side of the coin.
 The other side is trying out sets of hyperparameters, finding the best configuration, and evaluating the model.
-Hyperdock provides an easy and flexibel way of doing exactly that.
+Hyperdock provides an easy and flexible way of doing exactly that.

 Philosophy of Hyperdock